MRD: Multi-resolution Retrieval-Detection Fusion for High-Resolution Image Understanding: Additional Ablation Studies

 \subsection{Effect of Detection Weight}

-The results of using different detection weights are shown in \autoref{fig:detection weight effect}.
-We observe that relying solely on the semantic similarity map (weight = 0) or solely on the detection map (weight = 1) does not yield optimal performance for either task.
-In contrast, fusing the two maps leads to better results, demonstrating that the semantic similarity map and detection map provide complementary information.
+The results under different detection weight settings are presented in Fig.~\ref{fig:detection weight effect}.
+We observe that relying solely on the multi-resolution semantic similarity map (weight $w$= 0) or solely on the detection map (weight $w$ = 1) does not yield optimal performance for either task.
+In contrast, combining the two maps leads to improved results, indicating that the semantic similarity map and the detection map provide complementary information.